LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 Best Time to Visit Arches National Park

 The best time for you to visit Arches National Park is ultimately going to depend on what you want to do when you are there.
-Spring (April thru May) and Fall (September thru October) are the most temperate times of the year in Southern Utah.
-You’ll get T-shirt weather and will avoid the extreme heat and occasional floods in summer, and the possibility of snow in the winter.
+Spring (April through May) and Fall (September through October) are the most temperate times of the year in Southern Utah.
+You’ll get T-shirt weather, avoid the extreme heat and occasional floods in summer, and the possibility of snow in the winter.

-However, Spring and Fall are also the busy season for the park, so if you are visiting to do photography, go camping, or do some mountain biking, be prepared to deal with crowds.
+However, Spring and Fall are also busy seasons for the park, so if you are visiting to do photography, camping, or mountain biking, be prepared to deal with crowds.

 If you do decide to visit in the Summer, make sure you always carry more water than you think you will need.
 It can get very hot in the summer, and it is very easy to underestimate the amount of water you will need on a hike.